 With its funding programme "Water as Global Resource” (GRoW), Germany’s Federal Ministry of Education and Research is helping to achieve the Sustainable Development Goals.
 Over 90 institutions from academia, business and practice are involved in twelve joint research projects.
 A defining feature of the funding programme is that it links local and global action.
 Rather than limit their focus to local and regional solutions, the joint research projects also produce improved global information and forecasts regarding water resources and water demand.

-The Water as a Global Resource Conference, which will take place in Berlin on 23 and 24 June 2020, will provide an overview of GRoW’s global analyses and local solutions for sustainable water resources management.
+The Water as a Global Resource Conference, which will take place in a hybrid format in Berlin and online on 20 and 21 October 2020, will provide an overview of GRoW’s global analyses and local solutions for sustainable water resources management.

 Contact details for the individual research projects are available on the GRoW website.